 With more than 2 billion users, YouTube is the primary social media platform for videos — including B2B content.
 However, many companies discover that simply uploading videos to YouTube will not lead to channel growth or high engagement.

 As with all content marketing, creating B2B videos require a robust strategy based on market research and buyer personas.
 Which videos are getting the most views in your field, high-level overviews of industry trends or individual product tutorials?
-Keep in mind that engineers highly value product demo and how-to videos, and YouTube users are three times more likely to prefer watching a YouTube tutorial video compared to reading the product’s instructions.
+Keep in mind that product demo and how-to videos, and YouTube users are three times more likely to prefer watching a YouTube tutorial video compared to reading the product’s instructions.